KeyboardKit/KeyboardKit/README.md

     <img src ="Resources/Demo.gif" width="300" />
 </p>

 If you're new to iOS keyboard extensions, [this great guide][Guide] will help you get started.
-You can also have a look at the demo app for inspiration.
+You can also have a look at the demo apps for inspiration.